 Because symptoms of a traumatic brain injury after a truck accident can be delayed for a considerable time, it is important that everyone who was involved in a collision seek prompt medical attention.

-The potential consequences of a North Carolina motor vehicle accident are so serious that you must not delay attention to your medical needs.
+The potential consequences of a North Carolina auto accident are so serious that you must not delay attention to your medical needs.
 By the same token, you should pay attention to your legal needs, as well.
 If you have been injured in a North Carolina truck collision due to someone else’s fault, you may be eligible to be compensated for your pain and suffering, medical bills, disfigurement, disability, lost income, and other losses.

 The Wilmington truck accident attorneys of Speaks Law Firm stand ready to come to your aid.
 Call us at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) to schedule a completely FREE consultation with an experienced North Carolina personal injury attorney.
 We can tell you what sort of recovery your case is worth, and—if needed—we can direct you to medical experts to have your brain injury evaluated and treated.
 Call today to let the healing begin.